Table of Contents

 What are Social Structures?
 Understanding the Hidden Patterns of Society

-Social structure refers to the underlying patterns that shape how people relate to one another and to the larger society.
+Social structure refers to the patterns that shape how people relate to one another and to society.
 These patterns include roles, relationships, routines, and norms.
-They help society function smoothly by creating order and predictability.
-Social structures influence who has authority, how people behave in different settings, and what roles individuals are expected to play.
+They help create order and make daily life more predictable.
+Social structures influence who has authority, how people act in different settings, and what roles they are expected to fill.

 Conclusion